Ogbulelilly/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents list of my current directory
+display current directory contents in a long format